tomjoht/documentation-theme-jekyll/doc_getting_started.md

 	Open the writers and designers folders and click the index.html file.
 The themes should launch and appear similar to their appearance in the preview folder.
 This is because the themes are build using a relative link structure, so you can move the theme to any folder you want without breaking the links.

     If the theme builds both outputs successfully, great.
 You can move on to the other sections.
 If you run into errors building the themes, try to solve them before moving on.
-See {{doc_troubleshooting}} for more information.
+See {{site.data.urls.doc_troubleshooting.link}} for more information.

-{{tip}} You can set up profiles in iTerm to initiate all your builds with one selection.
-See {{doc_iterm_profiles}} for details. {{end}}
+{{site.data.alerts.tip}} You can set up profiles in iTerm to initiate all your builds with one selection.
+See {{site.data.urls.doc_iterm_profiles.link}} for details. {{site.data.alerts.end}}

-	More information about building the PDF versions is provided in {{doc_generating_pdfs}}.
+	More information about building the PDF versions is provided in {{site.data.urls.doc_generating_pdfs.link}}.

 ## Questions

 If you have questions, contact me at <a href="mailto:tomjohnson1492@gmail.com">tomjohnson1492@gmail.com</a>.
-My regular site is [http://idratherbewriting.com](idratherbewriting.com).
+My regular site is [idratherbewriting.com](http://idratherbewriting.com).
 I'm eager to make these installation instructions as clear as possible, so please let me know if there are areas of confusion that need clarifying.